elimbaum/TrinketPinball/class readme.md

 ### Library Code

-To make writing code in this camp easier, we've written a library that contains many functions to help you use your pinball machine.
-However, this code is specific to this camp, and this machine, so they won't work if you try to program something else.
+To make writing code in this camp easier, we've written some behind-the-scenes code (called a "library") that contains many functions to help you use your pinball machine.
+However, this code is specific to this project, so it won't work if you try to program something else.

-`initPinball()` sets up the pinball machine.
+`initPinball()` sets up a lot of behind-the-scenes code for the pinball machine.
 This function must be the first line of your `setup()` function.

 #### Servo
 `servoUp()` moves the servo to the up position.